PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 Animations properties section
 #############################

-As we explained in the previous topic, the `Sprite`_ object an `play sprite animations`_.
-In many cases you may want to place animated objects in the scene with an initial animation.
+As we explained in the previous topic, the `Sprite`_ object a `play sprite animations`_.
+In many cases, you may want to place animated objects in the scene with an initial animation.
 Phaser_ does not provide an **initial animation** or **auto-play animation** property, but the |SceneEditor|_ allows to set this **auto-play animation** to the **Sprite** object, and the compiler will generate an extra instruction that plays the animation:

 .. code-block:: javascript
     :emphasize-lines: 2,2